Munich What to visit

 Munich Neues Rathaus

-The name of the square comes from the Marian column which stands in the centre of the square.
+The name of the square comes from the Marian column, which stands in the centre of the square.

-Here you can also find some of the city’s most emblematic and imposing buildings.
 This is the case of the old and the new Munich City Halls (or Rathaus in German).
-In 1874 the Old Town Hall (Altes Rathaus) gave place to the New Town Hall (Neues Rathaus) – this one in a totally different style.
+In 1874, the Old Town Hall (Altes Rathaus) gave place to the New Town Hall (Neues Rathaus) – this one in a totally different style.

-You can take advantage of the New Town Hall for incredible views over the city by climbing to its top.
-At certain times of the day (11h, 12h and also at 17h/21h in summer), you will find many tourists looking at the building’s facade.
-They are most likely admiring the Glockenspiel carillon clock – inspired by the tournaments that once existed in this square.
+At certain times of the day (11h, 12h, and also at 17h/21h in summer), you will find many tourists looking at the building’s facade.
+They are most likely admiring the Glockenspiel carillon clock, inspired by the tournaments that once existed in this square.

 Also at Marienplatz and next to the entrance to the New City Hall, you can observe the Fischbrunnen fountain, which is one of the main meeting points in the city.